denoland/denokv/proto/kv-connect.md

 The client MUST verify that the response is a 200 OK, 3xx class redirect response, or 4xx class HTTP status response.
-If the response is a 3xx class redirect response, the client MUST follow the redirect and perform the metadata exchange with the new URL as the base URL.
+If the response is a 3xx class redirect response, the client MUST follow the redirect and perform the metadata exchange with the new URL as the base URL (the client MAY impose a maximum redirect depth).
 If the response is a 4xx class HTTP status response, the client MUST fatally abort the metadata exchange and display the error message to the user.
 If the response is a 200 OK response, the client MUST verify that the response body adheres to the JSON schema defined in the `schema/kv-metadata-exchange-response.v<protocolversion>.json` file.
 If the response body is invalid, the client MUST fatally abort the metadata exchange and display the error message to the user.